mdlincoln/mdlincoln.github.io/pages/plotly.md

 2. Did these patterns change between 1790 and 1840?

 We will quickly run into the limits of the plot.ly interface with these qeustions!
-In lieu of coming up with a single, effective plot, we should try to conceive of how we might *operationalize*, or make measurable, these questions.
+In lieu of coming up with effective plots, we should at least try to conceive of how we might *operationalize*, or make measurable, these questions.
 More advanced tools may be necessary to visualize the kinds of patterns we want to detect.

+## Advanced analysis

-Using R, I have generated a web interface that implements some measurements of these questions: [`https://mdlincoln.shinyapps.io/gettysales/`](https://mdlincoln.shinyapps.io/gettysales/)
+Using R, I have generated a web interface that implements some measurements of these questions: [`https://mdlincoln.shinyapps.io/gettysales/`](https://mdlincoln.shinyapps.io/gettysales/) (I will provide the login information during the session)